datalad-handbook/book/docs/basics/101-137-history.rst

 the dataset.
 This can be done with :gitcmd:`clean`: The command :gitcmd:`clean -f` swipes your dataset clean and removes any untracked file.
 **Careful!
-This is not revertible, and content lost with this commands can not be recovered!**
+This is not revertible, and content lost with this commands cannot be recovered!**
 If you want to be extra sure, run :gitcmd:`clean -fn` beforehand -- this will give you a list of the files that would be deleted.